User Role and Module Settings

 on_admin_acct.png

-The above two highlighted tables won't be showing in my user account which will have the user role settings which are mentioned above because these tables have Sensitive tags.
+The both highlighted tables above won't be showing in my user account which will have the user role settings that are mentioned above because these tables have Sensitive tags.
 On the User account, it will show like this:

 onuseracct.png